rbisdorff/Digraph3/docSphinx/pearls.rst

 	:depth: 1
 	:local:

-When facing a performance tableau involving multiple decision objectives (or a linear voting profile with multiple parties), the robusteness level **+/-3**, introduced in the previous Section, may lead to distinguishing what we call **unopposed** outranking situations, like the one shown between alternative *p4* and *p1* (:math:`r(p4 \succsim p1) = +0.78`, see :numref:`stabDenot` Line11), namely preferential situations that are more or less validated or invalidated by all the decision objectives.
+When facing a performance tableau involving multiple decision objectives (or a linear voting profile with multiple parties), the robustness level **+/-3**, introduced in the previous Section, may lead to distinguishing what we call **unopposed** outranking situations, like the one shown between alternative *p4* and *p1* (:math:`r(p4 \succsim p1) = +0.78`, see :numref:`stabDenot` Line11), namely preferential situations that are more or less validated or invalidated by all the decision objectives.

 Characterising unopposed multiobjective outranking situations